sanity-io/GROQ/spec/08-traversal-operators.md

     - If {Equal(ref, id)} is {true}:
       - Set {result} to {document}.
       - Stop the loop.
-- If the dereference expression contains a {String}:
+- If the dereference expression contains a {Identifier}:
-  - Let {name} be the string value of the {String}.
+  - Let {name} be the string value of the {Identifier}.
   - If {result} is an object and contains an attribute {name}:
     - Return the {value} of the attribute {name} in {result}.
   - Otherwise: